May 1 2010

 Beyond the Medium.
 Toward the Goals.

-Web designers all know that for all the inspiration and expression that the early craft afforded, it actually sucked most of the time.
+Web designers know that for all the inspiration and expression that the early craft afforded, it actually sucked most of the time.
 We gave up our complex tables and spacer gifs for smaller CSS pages with fewer graphics and a finely tuned content structure.
-We threw out old browsers and supported web standards.
-We embraced the logic of Rails and the rise of RESTful APIs — code as communication.
-Around the world, open data movements are transforming the way government interacts with the public.
-These are all major collective achievements of the web community, achieved largely through grassroots activism, open collaboration, and sharing of knowledge.
+We threw out old browsers and supported web standards aimed at making the web accessible to any device, while supporting the cutting edge of browser features.
+We embraced the logic of code as communication and the rise of RESTful APIs, using web technology as a fundamental building block of distributed systems.
+Around the world, open data movements are beginning to transform the way government interacts with the public.

 “We have the technology.
 We can hyperconnect in so many ways, through so many media, across the entire range of sensory modalities, it is as if the material world, which we have fashioned into our own image, wants nothing more than to boost our capacity for relationship.